Sitting in Bars with Cake

-Sitting in Bars with Cake is an American romantic comedy-drama film directed by Trish Sie and written by Audrey Shulman.
-It is based on Shulman's 2016 book of the same name and inspired by true events.
-The film stars Yara Shahidi and Odessa A'zion, with Navid Negahban, Martha Kelly, Adina Porter, Ron Livingston and Bette Midler appears in supporting roles.
+Sitting in Bars with Cake is a 2023 American romantic comedy-drama film directed by Trish Sie and adapted by Audrey Shulman from her 2016 book and inspired by true events.
+The film stars Yara Shahidi and Odessa A'zion, with Navid Negahban, Martha Kelly, Adina Porter, Ron Livingston and Bette Midler appearing in supporting roles.
 Its plot follows talented but shy baker Jane and her best friend Corinne who convinces her to bring cakes to bars, to help her build confidence but when Corinne receives a brain cancer diagnosis, their lives change.

 Sitting in Bars with Cake was released on September 8, 2023, by Amazon Prime Video.
 The film received generally positive reviews from critics.

 Plot

 Jane and Corinne, best friends since they were seven, live together in Los Angeles.
 Corinne is the ultimate extrovert, while Jane is introverted.

 Corinne works with powerhouse talent agent Benita as her assistant, where Jane works in the mailroom.
 Jane has a crush on lawyer Owen who is interning in the company, but hides from him because of her timidity.

 On March 7, Corinne's birthday, Jane brings her homemade birthday cake out with them.
 Corinne insists they share it around the bar.
 This inspires Corinne's idea to get Jane, to commit to a year of baking cakes and bringing them to bars with the goal of meeting people.

 Corinne and Jane map out a plan to hit one bar a week for a year.
 They try to hit many different demographics, and she makes each cake to reflect each clientele.
 Corinne also chooses Jane's outfits to improve her chances.

 Jane's parents Tasha and Isaac take her and Corinne out for Chinese, as they are in LA for a lawyers conference.
 Well-respected human rights lawyers, they expect her to follow in their footsteps, although she actually wants to become a professional baker.

 During their cake experiment, they tally Jane's success in interacting with men.
 The first sends her a dick pic, she line dances with another, and gets numbers and kisses.

 Meanwhile, Benita promotes Corinne to junior agent.
 Jane and friends celebrate that night for drinks, but later on Corinne has a seizure following an extreme headache.
 An MRI and biopsy confirm a brain tumor, a life-altering diagnosis.

 Corinne's parents Ruth and Fred Thompson try to take her back to Phoenix, Arizona, for treatment, but she chooses to stay in Los Angeles.
 Jane insists she can handle it, but they stay until they are sure.
 In the meantime her dad constantly finds handyman projects around to do.